ptrgags/chaos-game-3d/README.md

 Generating fractals:

 ```
-cargo run PARAMETER_FILE OUTPUT_DIRECTORY
+cargo run PARAMETER_FILE
 ```

 Where:

 * PARAMTER_FILE is a JSON file describing the fractal (see the `params/` directory for examples)

-* OUTPUT_DIRECTORY is the name of the directory where the tileset will be created.
-This directory will be created as needed.
+The script will create a new directory `viewer/<fractal_id>` containing the fractal as a 3D Tiles tileset.
+The fractal ID comes from the `id` property from the paramters JSON file.

 Viewer: